-It is the responsibility of the provost's responsibility and vice presidents to ensure that the unclassified employees in their constituent unitsfaculty of each academic department or unit, in consultation with the deans, department heads, or unit directors and the dean develop and periodically review the criteria, standards, and quidelines.
+It is the responsibility of the provest's responsibility and vice presidents to ensure that the unclassified employees in their constituent units faculty of each academic department or unit, in consultation with the deans, department heads, or unit directors and the dean develop and periodically review the criteria, standards, and quidelines.
 (See PPM 3010: Equal Employment Opportunity.)